pantheon-systems/documentation/source/content/guides/account-mgmt/account/03-workspace.md

 <Alert title="Note" type="info" >

-Currently, you cannot edit or manage account tiers using the Workspace.
+Currently, you cannot edit or manage account tiers using the workspace.

 </Alert>